sppunderreview/PSSO/SMIT/NBHA/README.md

 Edmonds and Karp, and independently Tomizawa, has also reduced the time complexity to 𝓞(n³), but I do not known how.

+# Tristan Benoit

+Modified to perform SMIT specific graph edit distance computation.
+The 𝓞(n³) is lost in the process.